 As we all know, photos can quickly eat up limited space on our iPhone or iPad.
 In order to free up space on iPhone or iPad, we have to delete some photos that we don’t need anymore or transfer iPhone photos to Mac or other places.
 Deleting photos from iPhone or iPad should be as easy as buying a cup of coffee, however, there is no "Select All" option on iPhone or iPad.
-In this guide, we will show you ways to delete batches or all of the photos from your iPhone or iPad.
+In this guide, we will show you ways to how to delete photos from iPhone including iPhone 8, iPhone X, iPhone 7, iPhone 5 and more.

 You can manually delete batches of photos from your iPhone 6, 6s, 7, 7 Plus, iPad Pro, iPad Air 2, etc, but iPhone or iPad won't allow you to remove all photos in just one click.
 Though this is a tedious work, but is the most direct way.
 Before deleting something, you should backup iOS device to iTunes or iCloud.